bxdoan/bxdoan/README.md

 <div align="center">

-> Simplicity is the easiest path to true beauty.
+> To know sorrow is not terrifying.
+What is terrifying is to know you can’t go back to happiness you could have.

-> — Seishuu Handa —
+> — Matsumoto Rangiku —

 </div>